notyyes/branch-test/README.md

-"# branch-test"
-Practicing git branching and merging
+# practicing git branching and merging